-1.15 Development plan: The parties acknowledge the City intends to redevelop the

-Tennis Centre within the next 24 - 36 months.
-The development plan will inform which and how many tennis courts are retained at the premises and/or repurposed for alternative sports/recreational use.
+1.15 Development plan: The parties acknowledge the City intends to redevelop the development plan will inform which and how many tennis courts are retained at the premises and/or repurposed for alternative sports/recreational use.
 It is anticipated that the redevelopment works will not commence prior to 1 July 2021.